Code-Institute-Submissions/sarahjameson-wexford-history_DecResub/README.md

 * All the pictures were taken from a search on [Unsplash](https://unsplash.com/)
 * Videos were found on [YouTube](https://youtube.com)
 * I created the colour scheme with [Colormind](http://colormind.io/image/)
+* I used [W3schools](https://www.w3schools.com/css/css_navbar.asp) for my navbar
 * A massive thank you to my mentor Maranatha who guided me to hand in a project when I didn't think I'd have time.
-I didn't manage to sort out the responsiveness but it's a good attempt considering where we were a few days ago
+I managed to finally make the site responsive!